DK27ss/Abracadabra-1.7M-PoC/README.md

     actions = [5, 0]
     datas = [ encodeBorrowParams(amount, attacker), "" ]

-ACTION_BORROW → borrows a large amount of MIM.
+`ACTION_BORROW` → borrows a large amount of MIM.
-ACTION_0 → calls the empty _additionalCookAction() function → clears the flag.
+`ACTION_0` → calls the empty _additionalCookAction() function → clears the flag.
-End of cook() → no check → the attacker keeps the borrowed MIM.
+End of `cook()` → no check → the attacker keeps the borrowed MIM.
-They repeated this sequence on 6 different cauldrons, each executing a massive borrow.
+They repeated this sequence on `6 different cauldrons`, each executing a massive borrow.

     Stolen tokens: ≈ 1,793,755 MIM (~$1.79M)
     Main attacker: 0x1AaaDe3e9062d124B7DeB0eD6DDC7055EFA7354d